Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Conclusion

 \section{Conclusion}

-This paper introduced \textbf{\textsc{Flare}}—the first principled framework for achieving ethical fairness without access to demographic information.
-It provides a demographic-agnostic and ethically grounded foundation for human-centered AI, detecting and mitigating latent disparities through geometry-aware collaboration rather than demographic supervision.
+This paper introduced \textbf{\textsc{Flare}}—the first principled framework for achieving ethical fairness without access to sensitive attribute information.
+It provides a sensitive attribute -agnostic and ethically grounded foundation for human-centered AI, detecting and mitigating latent disparities through geometry-aware collaboration rather than sensitive attribute supervision.
 Comprehensive evaluations across diverse human-centered datasets and its computational efficiency on edge devices demonstrate \textbf{\textsc{Flare}}’s practicality for real-world, resource-constrained deployment.
 As AI systems increasingly influence critical decisions that shape human welfare, embedding fairness and ethics into their core design is essential for building systems that are trustworthy, inclusive, and accountable. \textbf{\textsc{Flare}} represents a step toward this future—realizing practical, ethically aligned AI with transformative implications for sensitive and high-impact domains such as healthcare, education, and behavioral sensing.